JancsikDominik/Plum-Pie/README.md

+CURRENTLY REPLACING OPENGL WITH VULKAN, SO ALL OPENGL STUFF WILL BE DEPRICATED

 # PlumPie

 PlumPie is a 64 bit rendering framework using OpenGL made by a rookie.
 My first ever 'big' rendering project.